-Suboxone withdrawal symptoms can be severe and unpleasant, a serious condition that usually requires professional medical guidance and assistance.
-Suboxone is the brand name for buprenorphine and naloxone, used to treat addiction to opiates including heroin and morphine.
-Suboxone may lead to addiction also, as buprenorphine is an opioid medication.
-Naloxone is an opiate blocker that helps prevent misuse.
+Suboxone withdrawal symptoms can be unpleasant and challenging.Opioid dependency is a serious condition that requires professional medical guidance to overcome.
+Suboxone is the brand name for a medication which contains, buprenorphine and naloxone.
+It is often used to treat pain and addiction to opiates including heroin and morphine.
+While it can be useful for pain management, Suboxone may also lead cause withdrawal and lead to addiction also.Because it contains Buprenorphine ( an agonist ), the drug produces similar withdrawal effects to other opioid drugs.

 The sub-lingual tablets should be taken exactly as prescribed.
-Doing otherwise could lead to dependence and addiction.
-Suboxone is considered a Schedule III narcotic in the U.S. This federal classification is based on factors including its potential to be habit-forming and its acceptable medical use.
+Still, Suboxone could lead to dependence and addiction.
+Suboxone is considered a Schedule III narcotic in the U.S. This federal classification is based on factors including the potential to be habit-forming and its acceptable medical use.
 A physical Suboxone addiction is characterized by the onset of withdrawal symptoms once use is abruptly stopped or tapered.

-The withdrawal associated with the drug is considered to be moderate.
-Withdrawal symptoms have also been reported in infants of pregnant women who were on Suboxone therapy during pregnancy.
+The withdrawal associated with the drug was considered to be moderate, but that has not been the experience of our patients.
+Withdrawal symptoms have also felt by infants of pregnant women who were on Suboxone therapy during pregnancy.
 It is only recommended for pregnant women if a doctor determines the benefits outweigh the risks.

 Misusing the drug can produce addiction, overdose and severe Suboxone withdrawal symptoms.
-This includes injecting or shooting up the drug.
-Patients taking this drug should follow their doctors’ advice on how and when to take it.
-Consuming Suboxone soon after using opiates including heroin, methadone and morphine can trigger withdrawal.
-Opiate withdrawal symptoms include drug cravings, insomnia, mood changes, diarrhea, vomiting, nausea, muscle and bone pain, irritability, chills, sweating and shakiness.
+The misuse includes injecting or shooting up the drug.
+Patients taking this medication should follow their doctors’ advice on how and when to take it.
+Consuming Suboxone soon after using opiates including heroin, methadone, and morphine can trigger withdrawal.
+Opiate withdrawal symptoms include drug cravings, insomnia, mood changes, diarrhea, vomiting, nausea, muscle and bone pain, irritability, chills, sweating, and shakiness.
 Suboxone can be useful in the management of drug cravings and withdrawal symptoms from other opiates but can also require patients to undergo a second detox.

-According to Reckitt Benckiser Pharmaceuticals Inc., manufacturer of Suboxone, additional warnings and precautions include:
+According to Reckitt Benckiser Pharmaceuticals Inc., a manufacturer of Suboxone, additional warnings and precautions include:

-- Serious life-threatening breathing problems, overdose and death can occur, particularly when taken via intravenous (IV) route, combined with benzodiazepines or other central nervous system depressants.
+- Life-threatening severe breathing problems, overdose, and death can occur; particularly when taken via intravenous (IV) route, combined with benzodiazepines or other central nervous system depressants.

 - Suboxone should not be taken with alcohol as it can lead to loss of consciousness and even death.

-- Opioid-type physical dependence may be produced by chronic administration.
-Rapid dose taper or abrupt discontinuation may result in opioid withdrawal syndrome.
+- Rapid dose taper or abrupt discontinuation may result in an opioid withdrawal syndrome.

 - Suboxone sublingual film as an analgesic is not appropriate.
 Deaths have been reported of opioid naive individuals who received a 2mg sublingual dose.